graceniyigena34/Portifolio-2-/README.md

 # Marie Grace Niyigena - Portfolio Website
+The deployed link to netlify : https://sparkly-douhua-e2d62e.netlify.app/

-The deployed link : https://portifolio-2-jmqq.vercel.app/
+and I tried to use the vercel but it is not working very well The deployed link : https://portifolio-2-jmqq.vercel.app/

 A modern, responsive portfolio website showcasing frontend development and design skills.